Is CFO Higher Than CEO: Complete Hierarchy Guide and Role Breakdown

 In publicly traded companies, the board of directors oversees the CEO, who then manages the executive team including the CFO.
 The CFO typically has a “dotted line” relationship with the board’s audit committee, meaning they present financial information and respond to audit committee questions while still reporting directly to the CEO.

 SEC regulations require the CFO to sign off on financial statements alongside the CEO, creating joint accountability for financial accuracy.
 This regulatory requirement gives the CFO significant independence in financial reporting, but it doesn’t change the fundamental hierarchy where the CEO remains the boss.
 The board relies on the CFO for unfiltered financial information, which is why many public company CFOs attend all board meetings even though they report to the CEO.
+The CFO is also responsible for creating reports that comply with regulatory entities and must ensure that financial statements are produced in accordance with generally accepted accounting principles (GAAP) or International Financial Reporting Standards (IFRS).

-Reporting Lines in Privately Held Firms
+Reporting Lines for Finance and Accounting Teams in Privately Held Firms

 Private companies have more flexibility in their organizational structures.
 Some private company owners serve as both CEO and CFO initially, while others hire a CFO who reports directly to the owner-CEO.
 In family businesses or founder-led companies, you might see the CFO reporting directly to the board or owner rather than through a CEO, especially if the owner remains heavily involved in financial decisions.